The reason why Adam Sandler refused to be in the new “Hotel Transylvania” movie

 Since joining the cast of Saturday Night Live in the early 1990s, Adam Sandler has made it clear that comedy is where he feels most comfortable, so for all you animation lovers out there, being cast as voicing Count Dracula in the “Hotel Transylvania” movies was the best decision possible.

-Sandler’s first involvement in the film series was in 2012, when the first installment was released and became one of the biggest hits in animation that year and a return to form for its director Genndy Tartakovsky, creator of “Samurai Jack”. ” and “Dexter’s Laboratory”, but now that it fills a new installment, it is missing a key piece, Adam Sandler.
+Sandler’s first participation in the film series was in 2012, when the first installment was released and became one of the great successes of animation that year and a return to form for its director Genndy Tartakovsky, creator of “Samurai Jack”. ” and “Dexter’s Laboratory”, but now that it fills a new installment, it is missing a key piece, Adam Sandler.

 Recently, “Hotel Transylvania: transformation” has been released on Amazon Prime Video, but many fans have found it strange that Count Dracula does not sound the same in the English version as in previous installments, just like Frankenstein, as it turns out that Neither Adam Snadler nor Kevin James have returned for the latest installment in the saga.